 10) Get In Touch With Nature

 Nature is a magical thing.
-When you look at the stars your own problems become very small.
+When you look at the stars, your own problems become very small.
 When you go for a walk in the park, you feel refreshed and energized.
 A dip in the ocean feels like a detox for the mind and body.
 That’s why getting in touch with nature and spending a lot of time outdoors will help you stay more positive in retirement.
 It makes you unthink and shows you different perspectives on life.

-And that’s partly because of negative ions in the air.
-Yes, negative (invisible) molecules have a positive effect on your mood.
+Nature is magical because of the negative ions in the air.
+Yes, negative (invisible) molecules positively affect your mood.
 And these ions can be found everywhere.
-From the mountains, waterfalls, forest, to beaches, etc. When you’ve inhaled them and they reach your bloodstream they produce a biochemical reaction in your body.
+From the mountains, waterfalls, forests, beaches, etc. When you’ve inhaled them, and they reach your bloodstream, they produce a biochemical reaction in your body.
 That increases the levels of serotonin, the happy chemical I’ve mentioned earlier and it also helps to reduce stress, weaken feelings of depression, and give you a boost of energy.
-What a magical thing.

 Do you want to stay positive?
-Just smile, because smiling has surprisingly many benefits.
+Just smile because smiling has surprisingly many benefits.
 Doing the facial expression even when you don’t feel like smiling gives your brain the impulse as if you’re genuinely smiling.
-It releases neuropeptides that help to reduces stress.
+It releases neuropeptides that help to reduce stress.
 And the brain releases dopamine, serotonin, and endorphins that work as an anti-depressant.

 12) Stop Comparing